rlennon/smallwindow21/README.md

 ### Estimating Story Points

-The teams team's velocity is calculated by the number of story points we atchieve in the previous spring
+The teams team's velocity is calculated by the number of story points we achieve in the previous spring

 The teams current story point velocity is "N/A".